-If you set this parameter, it will come into effect only for new packages when they are synchronized.
+If you set this parameter, it comes into effect only for new packages when they are synchronized.

-After changing this parameter, restart services with spacewalk-service restart.
+After changing this parameter, restart services with Spacewalk-service restart.

 You might like to delete and regenerate the cached data to remove older data.